ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 Here we go!
 Create a script called `CoinGameLogic`.

 Let's also add a `Gameplay Settings` object to our hierarchy from **CORE Content -> Settings Objects**.
 We will use it to hold our game state info.
-To let us communicate between the server and client, we will have to set it as "networked" via the right click settings menu as well.
+To let us communicate between the server and client, we will have to set it as "**networked**" via the right click settings menu as well.

 Next, we need to create the custom parameter to save our game state.